History & Bylaws

 a President who shall serve a two-year term and shall automatically succeed to the office of past-president.(2012)

 a Vice-President, elected at large who shall serve a two-year term (2012), and shall automatically succeed to the office of President.
 (1991) (2012)

 a Past-President, who shall serve a two-year term.
 (2012)

-a Fiscal Agent appointed by the Board for a two year term.
+a Fiscal Agent appointed by the Board annually.
 The fiscal agent shall be a current or past board member.
-This person shall not serve more than three terms.
-(2012)
+(2019)

 an Executive Director who shall be appointed by the Board of Directors and shall be authorized to administer all policies as prescribed by the Board of Directors.
 The Executive Director shall not have voting privileges.
 (1985) (1992) (2012)

 the above officers shall constitute the Executive Board.
 (1996)